We are often asked, particularly by people planning to visit London, for information about birdwatching sites within easy reach of central London.

 In addition to the stations mentioned, access is also possible via the network of London bus routes.
 See the National Rail and Transport for London websites for train timetables, transport maps, journey planners, travel news, etc.

 For a more comprehensive guide try "Where to Watch Birds in the London Area" by Dominic Mitchell published by Christopher Helm, or other volumes in the same series for other parts of Britain.
-For up-to-date information on birding around London, including the latest rarities, visit the Birdline South East website.
-See also the list of RSPB reserves and the London Wildweb site.
+For up-to-date information on birding around London, including the latest rarities, visit the London Birders website.
+See also the list of RSPB reserves.

 Please note that while London remains a generally safe city, many of these locations are isolated and vulnerable to petty crime and you should take sensible precautions.
 Do not leave valuables, jackets or bags on show when you leave your car parked.